Best Place To Learn Video Editing Online For Beginners

 This course by Jack Coyne is a great introduction to video editing in general.

-Whereas most of the other courses on this list are tied to tutorials for a specific program, this course teaches you video editing skills, you can use across multiple video editing programs.
+Whereas most other courses on this list are tied to tutorials for a specific program, this course teaches video editing skills you can use across multiple programs.

-In other words, it doesn’t require that you use a specific piece of software, but instead teaches you the fundamental principles for editing professional looking videos.
+In other words, it doesn’t require using a specific piece of software but teaches you the fundamental principles for editing professional-looking videos.

-This course is best, if you already have a basic understanding of the video program, you’re going to work in, and have create a video or two, and you want to take it to the next level.
+This course is best if you already understand the video program you’ll be working in, have created a video or two, and want to take it to the next level.

 2. Premiere Pro CC for Beginners: Video Editing in Premiere with Phil Ebiner (on Udemy)